aecsocket/aeronet/README.md

 reliable ordered, etc. These are similar to *streams* or *channels* in some protocols, but lanes are abstractions over the manner of delivery, rather than the individual stream or channel.

-The name "lanes" was chosen in order to reduce ambiguity:
-* *streams* may be confused with TCP or WebTransport streams
-* *channels* may be confused with MPSC channels

 Note that not all transports support lanes, however the types that are supported are listed in [`LaneKind`].